sathishk-hub/ReactNative-Debug-Auto-Connect/README.md

 Step 3: connect mobile via usb and open the app
 Step 3:
 In terminal
-            To connect run : **bash RNWirelessConnect.sh -h 192.168.2.1**
-            To Disconnect  : **bash RNWirelessStop.sh**
+            To connect run : **bash RNWirelessConnect.sh -h *your-ip-address*** To Disconnect  : **bash RNWirelessStop.sh**

-If you are using yarn in your project use below one in package file and use yarn to run command
+If you are using yarn in your project use below one in package file and use yarn to run command :

-             **"wc":"cd your path && bash RNWirelessConnect.sh -h *your-ip-address*"
+             "wc":"cd your path && bash RNWirelessConnect.sh -h *your-ip-address*"
-             "wdc":"cd your path && bash RNWirelessStop.sh"**
+             "wdc":"cd your path && bash RNWirelessStop.sh"

 Step 4 : disconnect usb , App will work seemlessly in wireless mode